From optometrist to nurse: a guide to eye health roles

 The right people

-Many poorer countries have a major shortage of eye health staff.
+Many low and middle income countries have a major shortage of eye health staff.

 The right place